 Their second vegan trip, the 15-day Vegans Bush and Beach Safari, also includes plenty of wildlife viewing and animal sanctuaries, with the addition of four relaxing days at the beach at the end of the tour.

 Vegan River Cruises offers 100 percent vegan cuisine on its luxury European river cruises.
 Even the signature cocktails and toiletries provided in each cabin are vegan.
 Travel in modern luxury while exploring Old World Europe and dining on regionally-grown fresh vegan fare deliciously prepared to tempt all taste buds.

 This Florida-based education company offers vacations that are relaxing, educational, and inspirational.
-They have been around for quite a few years already, and in 2018 they are offering a special 15th anniversary sailing to a number of different ports in the Caribbean.
+They have been around for quite a few years already, and in February 2020 they are offering seven days of self-care, adventure, and community aboard the MSC Divina.